 At the end of the competition our team took 2nd place in the Youth Team division, 2nd place in Adult Form division and 1st place in the Lei Tai team event.
 We won the overall grand championship Wang Cheuh-Jen trophy for the 13th time in our organization’s history.
 We are extremely proud of our team’s efforts and would like to thank each one of them for their participation.
 We have a long standing tradition at the US International Kuoshu Championships and our success wouldn’t be possible without each and every one of you.

 We would like to thank Grandmaster Huang and the USKSF for hosting the tournament.
 The tournament directors, organizers, judges and volunteers make this event so successful and we are grateful to each one of them for their hard work and dedication to Kuoshu.
 It is always a pleasure to see our Kuoshu family from around the country and the world at this tournament.
 It is a special weekend for us to be able to reunite with friends that we don’t get to see often.
 We’re already looking forward to next year’s tournament to be able to see everyone again!

-Take a look at more of our pictures from the event HERE.
 We will have a full photo gallery posted soon, so check back on our website shortly.
 If you were with us at the tournament and have any pictures or video, please get them to us as possible so that we can include them in our gallery.